loriculberson/bootcamp-class-notes/merging-branches.md

 ## DIRECTORY STRUCTURE SET UP

-Here’s the set up you do only in week 1:
+Here’s the set up you do in week 1:

 1. Create folder structure